This Dutch Word For Enjoying Life Is About To Become Your New Motto

 What Is Gezellig?
-You Need to Embrace This Dutch Concept Of Relaxation ASAP
+You Need to Embrace This Dutch Concept Of Achieving Relaxation ASAP

 Like its Swedish friend lagom and Danish bestie hygge, gezellig doesn't directly translate to any word in English.
 This makes sense because North Americans are terrible at achieving balance (lagom), slowing down (hygge), and relaxing (gezellig).
-From what I can discern, gezellig basically means to chill out.
+From what I can discern, gezellig basically means to chill out with people who make you feel good.
 It's about chillin' at an unpretentious restaurant with friends, having a drink with your nearest and dearest, or seeing a good movie.

 The website Dutch Amsterdam also explained what gezellig is not.
 "Trying to entertain the in laws from hell is definitely not gezellig."
 Basically, anything that brings you stress is anti gezellig.
 So my friendlies, if you're barreling toward burnout, checking your email on your day off def is not gezellig.